New Leaders for a Strong Community

 “The proximity, collegiality and complementary expertise of the two institutions makes Pittsburgh a truly unique place to study the neural basis of cognition,” Holt said.
 “Both institutions place a high value on this partnership, and we are excited about what the future holds.”

 Holt has worked closely with Fiez since 2007.
 The two lead the joint Pitt-CMU predoctoral training program in behavioral brain research, known as B2.
-That program, which is supported by a grant from the National Institutes of Health, provides two years of support to do research at the intersection of brain and behavior and has benefited 50 Pitt and CMU students.
+That program, which is supported by a grant from the National Institutes of Health, has provided 50 Pitt and CMU students with two years of support to do research at the intersection of brain and behavior.
+Fiez said it is an excellent example of the way Pitt and CMU work together.

 “Our mentors and trainees come together through co-mentorship committees and program activities to forge truly interdisciplinary connections,” she said.
 “This way of working, of breaking down barriers, is part of what brought me to Pittsburgh in the first place.”